 MHSAA Current Status for 20-21 Sports

 Aquatics, Cross Country, Golf and Tennis have specific safety protocols in place.
-Athletes can choose to wear a mask while actively participating in these sports, but must wear a mask on the sidelines or while not actively participating because they can maintain a 6 foot distance.
+Athletes can choose to wear a mask while actively participating in these sports because they can maintain a 6 foot distance, but must wear a mask on the sidelines or while not actively participating.

 Holland Christian plans to stream as many events as possible.
-Please see the linked blog post for Holland Christian and OK Blue steaming options (www.hollandchristian.org/hc-live-streaming-options/).
+Please see the linked blog post for Holland Christian and OK Blue steaming options (www.hollandchristian.org/hc-live-streaming-options).

-The MHSAA recognizes the importance of the athletic experience for students and is making every effort to maintain seasons when possible.
+The MHSAA recognizes the importance of the athletic experience for students and is making every effort to maintain seasons and increase spectators when possible.
 Their patience, transparency and avoidance of postponing seasons are examples of this.
 Holland Christian views these athletic opportunities as a way to educate the whole student and seeks to do so in an environment that is safe as well.
 These things are not always true in non-school sport programs that will certainly be available if school sports were not.
 As much as athletics have never been risk free, the MHSAA is actively mitigating physical risks to the best of their ability, but considering the mental health risks of athletes as well.
 Thank you for your support and partnership… especially now… as we still seek to influence our sports culture for Christ.
 Please do all you can to stay flexible, positive and respectful at our opponents facilities in addition to our own as we move forward together.
 While not every detail is known about how to fight the virus most effectively, hygiene, mask and distancing practices give us the best potential chance to move forward with school sports for our athletes.
 We all have a role to play in mitigating the associated risks, but know God’s faithfulness and his future presence is with us as we move “through it” (Isaiah 43:2) together.
 Go Maroons.